rothgar/justingarrison.com/content/blog/2026-01-04-favorite-books-and-papers-of-2025.md

 [![The Invention of Air book cover](https://covers.libro.fm/9781440679377_1120.jpg)](https://libro.fm/audiobooks/9781440679377-the-invention-of-air)

 A book about scientific discoveries in the late 1700s.
-This book had a line that I've thought about all year and how it applies to a lot of things in life.
+This book had a line that I've thought about all year and how it applies to other things in life.

 >When our ability to measure something improves by an order of magnitude our understanding of that thing fundementally changes.

-This idea applies to so many things, and it was the most insightful thing to me.
+This idea applies to so many things, and it was the most insightful idea to me.

 ## Material World